abemedia/go-don/README.md

 [httprouter](https://github.com/abemedia/httprouter) it's blazing fast and has a low memory footprint.

-As Don uses Go generics it requires Go 1.18 to work.
-Minor version updates should be considered breaking changes.
+While Don is still on v0, minor version updates should be considered breaking changes.

 ## Contents